General Optimal Polynomial Approximants, Stabilization, and Projections of Unity

 \section{General Approximants}

 We now return to the case of approximating some arbitrary $g/f$ with $g,f \in \h$.
-First we would like to recall the correspondence of norms in the $\frac1m H^2$ spaces from Section \ref{oneoverm} as one motivation for studying general approximants.
-With this correspondence, we have the following proposition. \begin{prop} Let $f \in \frac1m H^2 \setminus \{0\}$.
+Recalling the $\frac1m H^2$ spaces from Section \ref{oneoverm}, which serve as one motivation for studying general approximants, we have the following proposition. \begin{prop} Let $f \in \frac1m H^2 \setminus \{0\}$.
 Put $f = h/m$ with $h\in H^2$.
-Then the optimal polynomial approximants to $1/f$ in $\frac1m H^2$ correspond to the optimal polynomial approximants to $m/h$ in $H^2$. \end{prop} \begin{proof} It suffices to notice that for any polynomial $p$ we have
+Then the optimal polynomial approximants to $1/f$ in $\frac1m H^2$ correspond to the optimal polynomial approximants to $m/h$ in $H^2$. \end{prop} \begin{proof} \editB{Recall that multiplication by $m$ is an isometry from $\frac1m H^2$ to $H^2$,} and notice that for any polynomial $p$ we have

 Minimizing each side of the equality above we see that